deworg/dewp-planet-feed/README.md

 ---

 ## Installation
+### Via SFTP or backend
 1. Download the asset `dewp-planet-feed.zip` from the [latest release](https://github.com/deworg/dewp-planet-feed/releases/latest).
-1. Upload the folder `dewp-planet-feed` to the `/wp-content/plugins/` directory
+1. Upload the folder `dewp-planet-feed` to the `/wp-content/plugins/` directory, or directly upload the ZIP through the »Plugins« › »Add new« › »Upload plugin« screen in the WordPress backend.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the »Plugins« menu in WordPress.

 ### With Composer
 If you would like to pull the plugin with Composer (e.g. with [Bedrock](https://roots.io/bedrock/)) you have to compile the JavaScript assets yourself or use the [Composer Asset Compiler](https://github.com/inpsyde/composer-asset-compiler).
 This plugin is compatible and even provides the pre-compiled assets for each release.